Kotlin/KEEP/proposals/nested-typealias.md

 }
 ```

 It is a **non-goal** of this KEEP to provide abstraction capabilities over type aliases, like [abstract type members](https://docs.scala-lang.org/tour/abstract-type-members.html) in Scala or [associated type synonyms](https://wiki.haskell.org/GHC/Type_families) in Haskell.
-Roughly speaking, this would entail declaring a type alias without its left-hand side in an interface or abstract class, and "overriding" it in an implementing class.
+Roughly speaking, this would entail declaring a type alias without its right-hand side in an interface or abstract class, and "overriding" it in an implementing class.

 ```kotlin
 interface Collection {